 - Hyperventilation decreases PACO2, leaving more space for oxygen (increased PAO2).

 - Hypoventilation increases PACO2, decreasing space for oxygen (increased PAO2).

 The difference between PO2 of arterial blood and PO2 of venous blood is referred to as arterial-venous gradient (a-v gradient).
 The arterial-venous gradient is highly dependent on the rate of metabolism.
-At higher metabolic rates, more O2 is used and more CO2 is produced.
+At higher metabolic rates, more O2 is produced.
 Hence, the a-v gradient is high during exercise and in trained athletes.